Yvonne Coon Snelson

 Ron joined the Discipleship Team in March 2014 as Director of Transformative Mission Ministries, which is grounded in the Great Commandment, “ Love the Lord your God with all your heart … and Love your neighbor as yourself” (Matthew 22:36 – 40).
 Previously, he had an extensive career in higher education administration, most recently as Senior Advisor to the President at Southwestern University.
 In this position, he was responsible for coordinating the development and implementation of the University’s strategic plan and supervising institutional research.
 In addition, he was engaged in numerous civic and nonprofit organizations in Georgetown, including: the Georgetown Chamber of Commerce, the City’s Economic Development Commission, The Georgetown Project, Habitat for Humanity, the Rotary Club of Georgetown and the Williamson County Institute for Performance Excellence in Nonprofits.
 Ron’s passion for human development, organizational performance and community service have been reignited by his reading of Toxic Charity and When Helping Hurts.
 His thinking about Christian Community Development has been enhanced by site visits to Mission Waco, Mission Houston and participating in the Texas Christian Community Development Conference.
 Ron has also been inspired by the current work of the Texas Methodist Foundation and especially the writings of Gil Rendle.
 As a follower of Jesus Christ, Ron aspires to become as a servant-leader.
 Ron is married to Chrystle and for fun they enjoy Friday nights at the movies.

-Julie joined the FUMC staff as the Children’s Ministry Coordinator in August of 2014.
-She also joined The Learning Tree staff as a Pre-Kindergarten teacher at the same time.
+Julie joined The Learning Tree staff as a Pre-Kindergarten teacher in 2014.
 Julie has taught pre-kindergarten, kindergarten, first grade, and Children’s Sunday School.
 Prior to joining the FUMC staff, she served as a member of the Children’s Ministry team while helping coordinate various children’s programs throughout the year.
 Julie has a wonderful husband and 2 fabulous children.
-She enjoys teaching children’s yoga, cooking and reading.
+She enjoys teaching children’s yoga, cooking, and reading.
 But most importantly she loves spending time with her family.

 Director of Student Ministries